-Some of the types of treatments used are:
+Some of the types of treatments used today include:

-Immunotherapy uses drugs to work with your immune system to slow or stop the growth of cancer cells.
-There are two main types of drugs used in this type of treatment: interleukin-2 and ipilimumab.
+Immunotherapy uses drugs to work with your immune system to slow or stop the growth of cancer cells in some people.
+The most commonly used immunotherapy drugs for metastatic melanoma include Keytruda (pembrolizumab), Opdivo (nivolumab) and Yervoy (ipilimumab.)

-Approximately one-half of metastatic melanomas have a mutation called BRAF.
-This mutation produces a protein that causes cancer cells to grow.
-A medication called Vemurafenib is a BRAF inhibitor - it blocks the protein.
+Approximately one-half of metastatic melanomas have a mutation called BRAF, which produces a protein that causes cancer cells to grow.
+Medications such as Zelboraf (vemurafenib), Tafinlar (dabrafenib), Mekinist (trametinib) and Cotellic (cobimetinib) are used in targeted therapy that blocks the protein.
 With this treatment, tumors with BRAF may shrink and slow down the progression of your cancer.
-Unfortunately, no matter how long treatment lasts, the tumors do start to grow again.
+These medications can help extend the life of someone with metastatic melanoma but they do not cure it.
+Unfortunately, no matter how long treatment lasts, the tumors usually start to grow again.

-In the early stages of melanoma, when it has spread to only a limited number of sites in the body, surgery may be an alternative, however, because it spreads rapidly, surgery is not always a viable option.
+In the early stages of melanoma, when it has spread to only a limited number of sites in the body, surgery may be an alternative.
+However, because melanoma spreads rapidly, surgery is not always a viable option.
 Surgery to remove a tumor may also help if there is a specific tumor causing pain.

 Research for more effective treatments is ongoing and desperately needed.
 Clinical trials are ongoing, and as we learn more about this disease and how it progresses, more effective treatments will hopefully emerge.